orange-cloudfoundry/helm-kubectl-boshrelease/README.md

 ## Usage
-see web site: https://orange-cloudfoundry.github.io/helm-kubectl-boshrelease/ These bosh release is composed by 4 jobs
+see web site: https://orange-cloudfoundry.github.io/helm-kubectl-boshrelease/ These bosh release is composed by 1 jobs

-- worker-action
-  - it creates a predictable label worker on each Node
-  - it creates Static Persistent volumes and dedicated storageclass
 - action
   - it creates namespace
   - it applies kubectl command
   - it adds helm repository
   - it creates helm chart instance
   - it creates secret
-  - it creates Ingress
+  - it creates basic auth secret
+  - it can execute any shell

 During undeploy of the bosh release every thing created by action will be deleted.